doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-helm-chart/index.md

 draft: false
 ---

-Aisha's a Platform Engineer.

-As a platform engineer, every day, Aisha upgrades and rolls back helm charts.

-That's an natural evolution from the time honoured IT tradition of turning it off and on again!

-Often, Platform Engineers just wanna experiment with a public Helm Chart.

-Today, Aisha's exploring a Kubernetes Network Plugin to enable teams to define network policies of their architecture within the kubernetes cluster.
-Each microservice should only access its own DB.
-It should stay on track, and not go "off the rails"!
-There's a need to constrain connectivity and enforce a layered architecture.

-Aisha likes to learn new tech by picking a use case and exploring things interactively.

-Aisha understands that "Interactive" is the fastest feedback!

----

 Let’s continue the journey into OCI registries with another common use case:

 ## Install A Public Helm Chart